 A resit will only be possible for the final paper.
 It will cover the 100% of the final mark, and the paper will have to be more extensive to compensate (10-15 page paper).

 Readings will be provided every week.
 Usually articles or book chapters.

 Students of the Humanities Lab will be registered via uSis by the administration of the Humanities Lab.

-Lecturer: Dhr.
+Instructor: Dhr.
 Dr. M. van Putten

 If all participants of this course are Dutch native speakers, this course will be taught in Dutch.